 Who can have cryotherapy?

-We advise booking in for a consultation with us prior to your treatment, so we can assess your skin type and tone and identify which areas to treat, but most people will be able to have cryotherapy.
+We advise booking a consultation with us before your treatment, so we can assess your skin type and tone and identify which areas to treat, but most people will be able to have cryotherapy.

 How do I book?

-To book in for your cryotherapy treatment at our skin clinic here in Suffolk, please visit our contact page and fill out the form or give us a call.
+To book in for your cryotherapy treatment at our skin clinic here in Suffolk, please visit our contact page and fill out the form, give us a call or book online.
 Our dedicated team look forward to welcoming you soon.